-This Annual Report on Form 20-F contains forward-looking statements.
+This Annual Report to Shareholders contains forward-looking statements.
 A forward-looking statement is a projection about a future event or result, and whether the statement comes true is subject to many risks and uncertainties.
 These statements often can be identified by the use of terms such as "may," "will," "expect," "believe," "anticipate," "estimate," "approximate" or "continue," or the negative thereof.
 The actual results or activities of the Company will likely differ from projected results or activities of the Company as described in this Annual Report, and such differences could be material.

 Forward-looking statements involve known and unknown risks, uncertainties and other factors that may cause the actual results and performance of the Company to be different from any future results, performance and achievements expressed or implied by these statements.
 In other words, our performance might be quite different from what the forward-looking statements imply.
-You should review carefully all information included in this Annual Report.
+You should review carefully all information included in this Annual Report to Shareholders.

-You should rely only on the forward-looking statements that reflect management's view as of the date of this Annual Report.
+You should rely only on the forward-looking statements that reflect management's view as of the date of this Annual Report to Shareholders.
 We undertake no obligation to publicly revise or update these forward-looking statements to reflect subsequent events or circumstances.
-You should also carefully review the risk factors described in other documents we file from time to time with the Securities and Exchange Commission (the "SEC").
-The Private Securities Reform Act of 1995 contains a safe harbor for forward-looking statements on which the Company relies in making such disclosures.
+You should also carefully review the risk factors as described herein The Private Securities Reform Act of 1995 contains a safe harbor for forward-looking statements on which the Company relies in making such disclosures.
 In connection with the "safe harbor," we are hereby identifying important factors that could cause actual results to differ materially from those contained in any forward-looking statements made by us or on our behalf.
-Factors that might cause such a difference include, but are not limited to, those discussed in the section entitled "Risk Factors" under Item 3. - "Key Information."
+Factors that might cause such a difference include, but are not limited to, those discussed in the section entitled "Risk Factors - Key Information."